HomerReid/meep_adjoint/docs/Tutorial/index.rst

-               E. *check* the adjoint calculation of step C above by slightly displacing the design point in the direction of the gradient reported by :py:mod:`meep_adjoint` and confirming that this does, in fact, improve the value of the objective function---that is, compute
+               E. *check* the adjoint calculation of step C above by slightly displacing the design point in the direction of the gradient reported by :obj:`meep_adjoint` and confirming that this does, in fact, improve the value of the objective function---that is, compute
                   :math:`f^\text{obj}\Big(\boldsymbol{\beta} + \alpha\boldsymbol{\nabla} f\Big)`